sderose/ragnarok/Dominus/DOC/SyntaxExperiments.md

 ==ID extensions==

 * Co-index or ID suffixes?
-cf rank; tagml |layers; mecs numbers. arre numbers local or global?
+cf rank; tagml |layers; mecs numbers: are numbers local or global?

 * QID --- IDs with namespaces

 * COID -- must be >1, on same eltype, unique within eltype

-* Add SCOPEID -- unique within (nearest?) ancestor of type
+* SCOPEID -- unique within (nearest?) ancestor of type

-* Add STACKID -- value is accumulated by attr type
+* STACKID -- value is accumulated by attr type

 ==Overlap and structure extensions==